deezeddd/Microservice/README.md

-## 1)A writeup of identified microservices for above use case along with reasonable explanation
+## 1) A writeup of identified microservices for the above use case along with a reasonable explanation

 API Gateway: This microservice serves as the entry point for client requests and handles routing, authentication, and other cross-cutting concerns.
 It provides a unified interface for clients to interact with the system and delegates requests to the appropriate microservices.
 Ocelot has been used for the same.

 Order Service: Responsible for managing orders within the system.
-This microservice handles and communicates with the database(List in current case) allowing users to view order data and ensures consistency and integrity of order-related operations.
-Handles Order-related operations fetches add to cart data from Product Service using RabbitMQ.
+This microservice handles and communicates with the database(List in the current case) allowing users to view order data and ensuring consistency and integrity of order-related operations.
+Handles Order-related operations and fetches add-to-cart data from Product Service using RabbitMQ.

 Product Service: Manages product information and inventory.
-This microservice provides endpoints for retrieving product details, adding product inventory, and ordering and add to cart methods.
+This microservice provides endpoints for retrieving product details, adding product inventory, and ordering and add-to-cart methods.
 It maintains a catalogue of available products and ensures accurate and up-to-date product information.
-Also Include AddtoCart and PlaceOrder methods for further operations which sends the product data to the Cart and Order service respectively.
+Also, Include AddtoCart and PlaceOrder methods for further operations which send the product data to the Cart and Order service respectively.

 Cart Service: Handles shopping cart functionality, allowing users to view items in their Cart, or remove items from their Cart.
-This microservice manages the state of the user's shopping cart, handles cart-related operations fetches add to cart data from Product Service using RabbitMQ.
+This microservice manages the state of the user's shopping cart, and handles cart-related operations fetches add to cart data from Product Service using RabbitMQ.

 ---
-## 2)Docker Image on docker Hub
+## 2) Docker Image on Docker Hub

 `docker pull -a vedantmaurya/microservice-assignment`